“Far out in the uncharted backwaters of the unfashionable end of the Western Spiral arm of the Galaxy lies a small unregarded yellow sun.

 We looked at the role of cooperation in addition to competition in the game of survival of the fittest and found there is more than a little evidence to indicate our capitalist, winner take all, devil take the hindmost, interpretation of Darwin is nothing more than a caricature of the complexities involved in the real biospheric relationships among species and their environments.
 After examining the evolution of thought and feeling we turned our attention to the manipulation of these by the sophisticated advertising and PR industries living vampire-like off the collective mind.

 This opened the way for a discussion of the mind and the brain.
 Learning about how there are functional parts and pieces in our mental lives illustrated how contemplative work might proceed.
 It also brought up the question about how all these parts and pieces might work together which was answered by illustrating the power of connections to implement logic around embodied information.
-As a sort of summary of the whole cycle, last week took up the important role of the spinal column in our human form and our yogic traditions.
+As a sort of summary of the whole cycle, last week took up the important role of the spinal column in our human form and our spiritual traditions.

 Some familiarity with the details of evolution, cognitive science and neuroscience seem helpful for anyone engaged in contemplative practices or concerned about the ecological unraveling.
-Without this shared context discussions that recommend the development of compassion can sound like no more than a new twist on the old time gospel hour; preachy, stuffy and full of ethical morality.
+Without this shared context discussions that recommend the development of compassion can sound like no more than a new twist on the old time gospel hour; preachy, stuffy and full of ethical morality being sold by hypocrites.
 It is my hope that this whole misunderstanding can be avoided by positioning our upcoming discussion squarely in a realm more akin to the aeons of deep time and the vastness of deep space or at the very least within the matrix of mystery we humans actually are; the matrix of DNA, biology, planetary formation and consciousness that define us.

 Yes, we are concerned with the development of character and yes, thoughts and feelings do not just arise out of nowhere.
 Now we will begin contemplating what it means that the thoughts and feelings of other sentient beings are just as real to them as yours are to you.